freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 article5link: 'https://www.freecodecamp.org/italian/news/cose-un-api-in-italiano-per-favore/'
 ```

+Each number represents one of the 30 articles in the footer.
+Make sure to match the title and the link correctly.

 For each article, you will need to create a shorter title to use in the footer.
 Each title must stay on a single line and not go to a new line.

-Each number represents one of the 30 articles in the footer.
-Make sure to match the title and the link correctly.
+You will want to [build the translated client locally](how-to-enable-new-languages.md) to see if the titles have the right length.
+You can preview the changes by editing the `trending.json` file in your local.
+Here are the detailed steps:

+1. Update your `.env` file to use your language for `CLIENT_LOCALE` and `CURRICULUM_LOCALE`.

+2. Run `pnpm run develop`.
+This will automatically generate `trending.json` file for your language under `/client/i18n/locales/` directory.

+3. Stop the running command with `Ctrl+C` in the terminal.

+4. Start the server by running `pnpm run develop:server` in one terminal window.

+5. Edit the `trending.json` to contain the titles you want to preview.
+You may want to convert your .yaml file into JSON format with some tool.

+6. In another terminal window, run `pnpm run clean:client`, and then `pnpm run develop:client`

 ## How to Translate Articles in the Footer Links